Your Diet Plan Could Fail If You Are Counting Calories

 Be Wary When Counting Calories

 Do you reduce carbs?
 Get rid of fat?
-Ensure you have enough protein to ensure you aren't in a situation when your body starts using lean muscle-mass for fuel?
+Ensure you have enough protein to ensure you aren't in a situation where your body starts using lean muscle mass for fuel?
 Will your body slow down and send your metabolism to sleep?
 Do you stop going out for evening meals with friends?
 Oh, what's going out?
-Been so long, I've totally forgotten!
+Been so long, I've forgotten!

-There are so many variables involved in counting your calories that this can put people off, make us miserable, cause confusion.
-Absolutely, you should be aware of portion control.
-Of course, you should understand that eating a ridiculous amount of carbs can ultimately cause bloating, weight gain, diabetes.
+There are so many variables involved in counting your calories that this can put people off, make us miserable, and cause confusion.
+You should be aware of portion control.
+Of course, you should understand that eating a ridiculous amount of carbs can ultimately cause bloating, weight gain, and possibly diabetes.